marykatemartey/HW1-TEMP/HW1-report.md

 ### Q2 - Pull Command

-Pull gets the changes from the GitHub repo and puts them on my computer.
+Pull sends changes from the remote repository on GitHub to the local repository on my computer.
+It brings my local copy up to date with the changes on GitHub.

 ### Q3 - Local Commits